How To Care For Your Pets While You’re Away This Holiday Season

 Having your pet stay at home gives them a familiar environment, but is it truly the best option for them?

-The advantage of in-house care is maintaining the safe environment that your pet knows and loves, but you’ll likely have to do more prep work to prepare your sitter.
+The advantage of at-home care is letting your pet stay in the safe environment they know and love, but you’ll likely have to do more prep work to prepare your sitter.
 Prep work could include things like making a checklist for feeding and medication times, measuring out food and dosages for each day, meeting with your sitter at least once before you leave, and preparing for the accidents your pet may have.

-On the other hand, out-of-house care allows your pet to be taken care of in a place that is already setup to care for animals.
-This may be a pet sitter who cares for pets out of their home or a kennel.
+On the other hand, out-of-house care allows your pet to be taken care of in a place set up to meet their needs.
+This may be a pet sitter who cares for pets out of their home or a boarding facility.
 The disadvantage of this is that some pets, especially cats, may be stressed out in a new environment.

 Another thing to consider is the day you’re leaving home.
 Are you driving to the airport at 4 a.m. the morning that you’re leaving?
 You will need to drop your pet off at the kennel or pet sitter the day before.
-If you’re leaving later in the day, you will need to plan in ample time to drop your pet off.
+If you’re leaving later in the day, you will need to arrange a good time to drop off your pet.
 With in-house care, you can lock up and go.

 With more hotels and airlines allowing pets to travel with you, many pet parents opt to take their pets with them on holiday.

 No matter your holiday plans, keep your pet up to date with veterinary checkups and vaccinations by seeing your veterinarian regularly.
 Accidents do happen, whether you’re watching your pet or having someone else watch them.
-Remember that pet insurance is accepted at all vets, even ones you visit from out of town if you’re traveling with your pet.
+Remember that pet insurance is accepted at all vets, even ones you visit while out of town, if you’re traveling with your pet.

 Before you go, download our free pet emergency preparedness form so your sitter has all of your pet’s information on hand!